 - Fossil Fuel Divestment Campaign advocates against movements asking Universities and pension funds to divest from fossil fuels.

 FTI has carved out a specialty in aggressive attacks on foes of the oil and gas industry, doing the dirty work that oil corporations would not want their brands tied to in public.
-An FTI “Techical Paper” report presented at a 2014 Brazilian oil industry conference describes Energy in Depth’s purpose pretty bluntly, stating that the web asset provides the “ability to say, do and write things that individual company employees cannot and should not.” (emphasis added)
+An FTI “Technical Paper” report presented at a 2014 Brazilian oil industry conference describes Energy in Depth’s purpose pretty bluntly, stating that the web asset provides the “ability to say, do and write things that individual company employees cannot and should not.” (emphasis added)managing-aboveground-risks-experience-from-the-united-states

 The actual work of running EID is contracted out by IPAA to FTI Consulting, a massive global PR and consulting firm.
 Here are a few individuals we know are connected to the Energy In Depth project and have written themselves into the wrong side of history: